starlake-ai/starlake/README.md

 ### Load

-Let's say we want to load the data extracted from the previous example into datawarehouse
+Let's say we want to load the data extracted from the previous example into a datawarehouse

 ```yaml
 ---